ttran9/comp-build-frontend/README.md

 - Demo
   - A running demo can be seen [here](https://www.compbuild.toddtran.com/)
+  - Currently this is running on a Linode Ubuntu VM.
-  - This app is currently hosted on an AWS EC2 instance.
+    - This was previously hosted on an AWS EC2 instance.